Allogene Therapeutics Announces Publication of Industry-Advancing Case Study on Chromosomal Rearrangement in Molecular Therapy

 - Results Reinforce Previous Findings that the Rearrangement was Not Related to Cell Manufacturing or Gene Editing, and Not Associated with Clinical Significance

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., March 01, 2023 (GLOBE NEWSWIRE) -- Allogene Therapeutics, Inc. (Nasdaq: ALLO), a clinical-stage biotechnology company pioneering the development of allogeneic CAR T (AlloCAR T™) products for cancer, today announced the publication of a case review in Molecular Therapy of the single patient treated with ALLO-501A who presented with a chromosomal rearrangement.
+SOUTH SAN FRANCISCO, Calif., March 01, 2023 (GLOBE NEWSWIRE) -- Allogene Therapeutics, Inc. ALLO, a clinical-stage biotechnology company pioneering the development of allogeneic CAR T (AlloCAR T™) products for cancer, today announced the publication of a case review in Molecular Therapy of the single patient treated with ALLO-501A who presented with a chromosomal rearrangement.
 The findings from this report advance the understanding of the presence of genomic variability at the chromosomal level in mature lymphocytes expanding the knowledge in the field of gene and cell therapy.

 The development of "off-the-shelf" (allogeneic) CAR T products that utilize cells from healthy donors have the potential to make CAR T therapies scalable and accessible to more patients.
 Gene editing is a common technique deployed to create allogeneic CAR T cells and other engineered cell therapy candidates.
 Gene editing has the potential to induce chromosomal inversions as a consequence of post cleavage genetic recombination.